MangoRaft/hipache/README.md

 ####Logging
-Take not that logging is done though `Logger` that can be found at https://github.com/MangoRaft/Logger Using Logger allows for distributed logging from multiple balances to a single location.
+Take not that logging is done though `Logger` that can be found at https://github.com/MangoRaft/Logger Using Logger allows for distributed logging from multiple balancers to a single location.

 ####Statsd
 Metrics are pushed to a statsd instance.
 Find out more at https://github.com/etsy/statsd